python-poetry/website/content/blog/2022-08-31-announcing-poetry-1-2-0.md

 ### `run`

 `poetry run` now parses arguments correctly, using the same logic as other Poetry commands.
-This means that the argument terminator `--` is now consumed by `poetry run`, where before it was passed through.
+This means that the argument terminator `--` is now consumed by `poetry run` instead of being passed through.

-For example, `poetry run tox -- arg1 arg2` would previously have invoked been interpreted as `["tox", "--", "arg1", "arg2"]`.
+For example, `poetry run tox -- arg1 arg2` would previously have been interpreted as `["tox", "--", "arg1", "arg2"]`.
 It will now result in `["tox", "arg1", "arg2"]` as the `--` was interpreted as an argument to `poetry run`.
-If you need to express a `--` in your command line, you will have to express it twice -- one for Poetry, and one for the command being run, e.g. `poetry run -- tox -- arg1 arg2`.
+If you need to express a `--` in your command line, you will have to express it twice -- once for Poetry, and once for the command being run, e.g. `poetry run -- tox -- arg1 arg2`.
 For more information and discussion, see [issue 6440].

 [issue 6440]: https://github.com/python-poetry/poetry/issues/6440